Scalingo/documentation/_posts/languages/ruby/2000-01-01-bundler-configuration.md

 gem install sassc -- --disable-march-tune-native
 ```

-If you want to use these flags when the gem is installed with bundler, you need
+If you want to use these flags when the gem is installed with Bundler, you need
 to define the following environment variable:

 ```